lahonu/sfdc-photo-download/README.md

 ```
 ### Create Virtual Environment

-In a command prompt run the following commands from the project root folder.
+In a command prompt run the following commands from the project root folder (in the above diagram, it is called `My_Project_Folder`).
 ```
 "C:\Program Files\Alteryx\bin\Miniconda3\python.exe" -m venv .\venv
 ```